What Is Hyperthermia?

 The only way to confirm your potential candidacy for treatment is to schedule an appointment for an in depth consultation.
 Your physician will review treatment recommendations and an appropriate action of care based on your specific needs.

+No Problem!
 We see patients from all over the world.
-If you are flying in for treatment, we can assist you in scheduling and coordinating your appointments.
-If you qualify, we can connect you to resources for lodging and transportation.
+If you are flying in for treatment, or need a ride, we can assist you in scheduling and coordinating your appointments.
+Please make sure to check out our transportation and lodging page and schedule ahead of your appointment.
 Our friendly staff is here to alleviate your stress, so that you can focus on getting better.

 Scheduling an appointment is easy!
-Call our office toll free at 888-580-5900 and ask to speak to one of our New Patient Coordinators, or you can email us directly through our website.
+Call our office toll free at: (888) 580-5900 and ask to speak to one of our New Patient Coordinators, or you can schedule an appointment through our website.

 Hyperthermia does not have the side effects usually experienced with radiation therapy or chemotherapy.
 However, because hyperthermia is a heat therapy, there are occasional risks of blisters or minor burns due to uneven heating.
 These occur in only a small number of patients, are typically quick to heal, and usually do not prevent completion of the therapy.
 Almost all patients say they experience no side effects during hyperthermia treatment.